Reports: TSA insider faults agency’s response to coronavirus

 A Transportation Security Administration official is accusing the agency of failing to adequately protect airport screeners from the new coronavirus, endangering both the officers and the traveling public.

-The top TSA official in Kansas, Jay Brainard, says the TSA’s actions amount to “gross mismanagement,” according to published reports.
+The top TSA official in Kansas, Jay Brainard, says the TSA’s actions amount to “gross mismanagement.”

-Brainard filed a complaint with the Office of Special Counsel, which handles whistleblower complaints, and the special counsel has ordered an investigation, according to the Washington Post and National Public Radio.
+“TSA staff at airports both became a significant carrier to spread the pandemic and were themselves improperly protected from the pandemic,” Brainard’s lawyer, Tom Devine, said in a complaint filed with the Office of Special Counsel, which handles whistleblower complaints.

-“We did not take adequate steps to make sure that we were not becoming carriers and spreaders of the virus ourselves,” Brainard told NPR.
-“I believe absolutely that that contributed to the spread of the coronavirus.”
+The special counsel has ordered TSA’s parent agency, the Homeland Security Department, to conduct an investigation.

 The special counsel’s office declined to comment.
-Messages for Brainard’s attorney were not immediately returned.

 The TSA said in a statement Friday that it has followed guidelines set by the Centers for Disease Control and Prevention in deciding protection standards for workers.